Job Search Terminal

 First-run onboarding (shown until setup is complete and dismissed): Opens as an isolated dashboard modal so the user can finish setup without leaving the flow.
 Closing before completion shows a warning that the app will fail to generate useful matches, resumes, and answer drafts until setup is finished.

-- AI provider — saves one OpenAI, Anthropic, or Google Gemini API key inline.
+- AI provider — saves one OpenAI, Anthropic, or Google Gemini API key, or configures an Ollama base URL, inline.

 - Job preferences — requires the user to review and explicitly save desired positions, include/exclude title filters, and location work modes.
 Resume upload or extraction may prefill these values, but the step does not become complete until the user confirms them.